Two Views Are Better than One: Monocular 3D Pose Estimation with Multiview Consistency: Multiview consistency loss

 where $\hat{J}_{a,i}$ is element $i$, from the sequence of predicted 3D poses from view $a$, which has length $n$.
-Similarly $\hat{J}_{b,i}$ is element $i$ from the sequence of predicted 3D poses from view $b$. $\tau$ is a similarity transform with parameters $\hat{\theta}_{ab}$ that are estimated such that $\tau$ transforms $\hat{J}_{a,i}$ to be as close as possible to $\hat{J}_{b,i}$ by scaling, rotating and translating the 3D joints from $\hat{J}_{a,i}$.
+Similarly, $\hat{J}_{b, i}$ is element $i$ from the sequence of predicted 3D poses from view $b$. $\tau$ is a similarity transform with parameters $\hat{\theta}_{ab}$ that are estimated such that $\tau$ transforms $\hat{J}_{a,i}$ to be as close as possible to $\hat{J}_{b,i}$ by scaling, rotating, and translating the 3D joints from $\hat{J}_{a,i}$.

-To compute the scaling, rotation, and translation used to transform $\hat{J}_{a,i}$, we estimate the optimal parameters, $\hat{\theta}_{ab}$, as in \Cref{eq:transform_param}.
-Here it should be noted that contrary to how similarity transformations traditionally are computed in 3D human pose estimation to compute the Procrusted aligned MPJPE, we only compute one transformation, $\hat{\theta}_{ab}$, for the entire sequence and not one per pose as in the PA-MPJPE metric~\cite{ingwersen2023evaluating}.
+To compute the scaling, rotation, and translation used to transform $\hat{J}_{a, i}$, we estimate the optimal parameters $\hat{\theta}_{ab}$, as in \Cref{eq:transform_param}.
+Here, it should be noted that contrary to how similarity transformations are traditionally computed in 3D human pose estimation to calculate the Procrustes aligned MPJPE, we only compute one transformation, $\hat{\theta}_{ab}$, for the entire sequence and not one per frame as in the PA-MPJPE metric~\cite{ingwersen2023evaluating}

 The optimal solution to \Cref{eq:transform_param} is found using Procrustes analysis~\cite{procrustes}, such that we obtain the optimal scaling, rotation, and translation to transform $\hat{J}_{a,i}$ as follows